 -veggie or fruit dips

-Adding nourishment to the day is a good way to get students excited and fueled up for more testing sessions.
+Adding nourishment to the day is an excellent way to get students excited and fueled up for more testing sessions.

 When you are in the thick of the testing season, it can be hard to balance learning and fun.
 Remember, your students are working hard and need a little time to unwind, but that does not mean it’s free time.
 Use one or all of these fun math activities this testing season for a little organized math fun!